(Updated July 19, 2020 to compare Getaway House 1 bed vs 2 bed). My Getaway House Discount Code OBL saves $$.

 This is also the perfect way to enjoy the outdoors while not giving up the amenities you’d find at a hotel.
 If you’re interested in a tiny cabin rental, read on to find out all about my Getaway House experience, my dog’s review, and what to pack for Getaway House including a complete packing checklist for you to have the perfect Getaway.

 what is getaway

 Getaway is a tiny cabin nestled in nature, just a few hours from the city.
-The mini escape promises to help you disconnect from your normal life and get back to nature, relax, rejuvenate and recharge.
-From beginning to end you don’t need to interact with a soul if you don’t want to.
+The mini escape promises to help you disconnect from your usual day-to-day routine and get back to nature, relax, rejuvenate and recharge.
+From start to end you don’t have to interact with nary a soul.
 Getaway wants to be part of your wellness routine, and they make it so easy (and affordable) to do so!

-- Balance: Making cities, technology and work even better through nature, disconnection and rest
+- Balance: Making cities better through nature, disconnection and rest

 - Simplicity: Doing nothing and embracing everything

-- Ritual: Creating the time and space you need to explore, appreciate and wonder
+- Ritual: Creating the time and space your soul craves to explore and appreciate nature

-- Leisure: Marrying the curiosity of a pioneer with the humility of a houseguest
+- Leisure: Entertaining the curiosity of a pioneer along with the solitude of a lone ranger

 - Austin/San Antonio